chboeh/AzureSentinel/Training/KQL-CTF.md

  [Answer](https://docs.microsoft.com/en-us/azure/azure-monitor/platform/powerbi#export-query)

->Need to know answer *two* to proceed forward
+>Need to know answer *B* to proceed forward

-6. From your discovery of creating the chart, you noticed a small amount of detections.
+6. From your discovery of creating the chart, you noticed a small amount of SecurityDetections.
 Investigate into the detections of the "ContosoAppSrv1"
 >Note:You'll need to keep the 1 month time window

 [Answer](Answers/KQLInvestigation_6.md)